Version of 27 Nov 2025

 1933.
 The 3A class.
 The teacher is Miss Baker.
 She became headmistress in in 1944 probably, and stayed at the school into the mid-1960's.
 She taught many of us the intricacies of Shakespeare.
 In her later years at the school her house faced Monton Green and she rode her bicycle to school, a vigilante of her age, detecting students walking to school who were not wearing the school cap or conducting themselves with 'proper comportment' !
 She was also reputed to check, when necessary, that naughty girls weren't wearing other than the regulation bottle-green knickers !

 1934, Photo of Class 4A.
 A lot more boys than girls in this class for some reason.
 Derek points out that this photo suggests school badges weren't as common at that time, though his dad is proudly wearing one.
-The teacher here is thought to be Mr. Foster Smith, who served the school for many years.
+The teacher here is Mr. Foster Smith, who served the school for many years.

 1934 photo of Class 5A.
 The teacher is Mr Gunter, who had been at the School since its founding.
 He came to serve as Headmaster during WWII when Mr. Fairweather got deployed, then retired after the end of it.